Data Centers in El Paso

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is limited within El Paso.
-Most network traffic exchange occurs through private peering arrangements within local data centers or is routed through major interconnection hubs in Dallas or Phoenix.
+Internet Exchange Points (IXPs) Public peering is limited within El Paso itself.
+Most interconnection occurs through private peering arrangements inside local data centers or by routing traffic to major exchange points in Dallas.

 Power Analysis